bbose2023/US_Accident_Analysis/README.md

 # Data Modeling:

 To model the US Accidents dataset, we used a basic data modeling technique called Entity-Relationship Diagrams (ERD).
 By using this technique six employee database entities or tables are identified, these entities are us_accident, us_vechicle, us_person, us_drug, us_race, us_vision.
 The attribute or the data type of the entities also presented.
 At last, the ER diagram was drawn to visualize the relationships between entities/objects (primary key or foreign keys in a database).
-For a detailed description of the data model and to view the ER diagram, click the following link: [Link text](QuickDBD-Accident_ERD.png).
+For a detailed description of the data model and to view the ER diagram, click the following link: [here](QuickDBD-Accident_ERD.png).

 # Flask REST API Implementation: